-Knowing how to clean crowns and bridges can help your smile investment last as long as possible.
-Our dentist in Dumont recommends flossing around every tooth, daily, whether it’s a natural tooth supporting a bridge or a new dental implant.
+Knowing how to floss around dental implants, Crowns, and Bridges, can help your smile investment last as long as possible.
+Our dentist in Dumont recommends flossing around every tooth daily, whether it’s a natural tooth supporting a bridge or a new dental implant.

 Why Do I Need to Floss?